 - 1. Open the HA profile (replicated) - 2.
-Right-click the profile and select FPS Replicated HA.. from pop-up menu.
+Right-click the profile and select FPS Replicated HA. from the pop-up menu.
+The FPS Replicated HA. dialog appears as shown in figure 10.

 Figure 10: FPS Replicated HA dialog box

 Description of Properties (refer to Figure 10)